sammyd/iOS8-day-by-day-book/manuscript/15-nsformatter.md

 in yards. `NSLengthFormatter` has a boolean `forPesonHeightUse` property which controls this behavior.

-If you only require the units, as opposed to the number with the units then the `unitsStringFromValue(,unit:)` method allows will do that for you.
+If you only require units, as opposed to the number and units then the `unitsStringFromValue(,unit:)` method allows will do that for you.
 It respects the current `unitStyle`, and uses the provided `value` to determine whether or not the unit should be plural.